skapoor8/looper/README.md

 - Experiment with micro-frontends to see how looper can be embedded into other peoples' websites and projects
 - Make the theme and appearance of public elist pages / self-service portal more customizable
+- Adding analytics for elists (new subscribes/unsubscribes, etc.)
+- Adding email campaigns for elists
 - Added static asset hosting with Google Cloud Storage